• Skip to primary navigation

 Beef Short Ribs Pink in Color after 75 Hours of Cooking

-Pork ribs and BBQ beef ribs like spareribs do have a membrane on the bone side that should be removed prior to cooking.
+Pork ribs and BBQ beef ribs, like spare ribs, do have a membrane on the bone side that should be removed before cooking.
 But fortunately, that's not the case with beef short ribs.

 flanken cut ribs